ShiyuFan0820/CSLearningNote/BasicLearning/Basic_6_binary_tree.md

 ## Time Complexity of Binary Tree

+The time complexity in a binary search tree can vary depending on whether the tree is balanced or not.

+A balanced tree ensures that operations such as search has a faster time complexity.

+The balance of a tree is determined by the height difference between the left and right subtrees of each node.

 **Height of a Binary Tree:**

 Height of a node is the longest distance from the node to a leaf, and hight of a tree is the longest distance from the root to a leaf.